Arkapravo-Ghosh/qwiklabs-tools/README.md

 ## Description

 This repository contains tools that can be used to interact with Qwiklabs which would be useful for the facilitators of programs related to Google Cloud Platform and Qwiklabs.
+It now exposes an Express API for loading participants, configuring assignments, triggering the scraper, and reviewing progress.

 ## Usage